Best Chromebook under $200 in 2023 – our top picks

-If you’ve looking for the best Chromebook under $200, we’ve got you covered right here.
-There are billions who spend most of their time on a PC in a web browser and are loyal users of Google’s suite of cloud-based apps, a Chromebook is an affordable alternative to a Windows or macOS laptop.
-Throw in all-day battery life, a stylish, compact design, unmatched ease of use, a lightning-fast, fluff-free operating system, and Chromebooks are the perfect fit for social media hounds, late-night browsers, and ravenous video streaming buffs.
+A Chromebook is an affordable alternative to a Windows or macOS laptop.
+Throw-in all-day battery life, a stylish, compact design, unmatched ease of use, a lightning-fast, fluff-free operating system, and Chromebooks are the perfect fit for social media hounds, late-night browsers, and ravenous video streaming buffs.

 For under $200, you can get a very capable Chromebook.
 Naturally, premium Chromebooks exist, much like in the Windows and Mac space.
-But, for most users, who’ll happily forgo a high-end display, a sleek metal chassis, and more extensive storage, it’s possible to pay much less and still pick up a device that will more than meet all-and-any web-based needs.
+But, for most users, who’ll happily forgo a high-end display, a sleek metal chassis, and more extensive storage, it’s possible to pay much less and still pick up a device that will more than meet any web-based needs.
 The Chromebooks you will find for under 200 dollars will feature HD displays, Intel Celeron or MediaTek Kompanio processors, and eMMc storage paired with around 4GB of RAM.
 If you want better specs, check out some of the best Chromebooks under $300.